-You should know that depending on the tax status of your annuity funds, you may be penalized more by the federal government than the insurance carrier.
+You should know that depending on the tax status of your annuity funds; you may be penalized more by the federal government than the insurance carrier.

 Change over time

-It is very normal that your goals and methods regarding your expenditure change over time.
+It is very normal that your goals and methods regarding your expenditure evolve over time.
 These days, riders are one of the biggest draws to annuity sales.
 These riders provide people with guaranteed benefits that are stronger and clearer.

 As it is your money, you can always opt out of your annuity.
-You do not require a judge or an insurance home office to guide how and when your well deserved money reaches you.
+You do not require a judge or an insurance home office to guide how and when your well-deserved money reaches you.